fnkr/hcloud-k8s/VARIABLES.md

 Default: `false`

+Change after cluster initialization: hcloud-csi will be installed when the setting is enabled, but not uninstalled when the setting is disabled.

 ## install_cert_manager

 Install cert-manager in cluster.

 Default: `false`

+Change after cluster initialization: cert-manager will be installed when the setting is enabled, but not uninstalled when the setting is disabled.

 ## install_ceph_client

 Install Ceph client in cluster.

 Default: `false`
+Ceph client will be installed when the setting is enabled, but not uninstalled when the setting is disabled.

 ## registry_mirrors